cskyan/Het2Gene/README.md

 # Folder description
 The data used in the training model are placed in `./data/` .The edge relation, weight and trained embedding information have been encapsulated by pickle module.
 In addition, the test data used are also included.
 In `./models/`, it includes the method of constructing graphs, node coding method, training method, test code, etc

+# PreSelect Random Gene
+Randomly select 999 genes from your own genetic range, and add pathogenic genes to form a gene set of size 1000.
+In this way, create ten gene sets and calculate the ranking of pathogenic genes in the corresponding gene set each time.
+Take the median of the ten gene sets as the final ranking

 # Usage
 In folder `./models/prioritize/Het2Gene/` ,run the following command can use Het2Gene:
 ```